leios/gpu-handbook/src/content/abstractions.md

 !!! todo "Problem 8: Do it on your machine"
     In case you haven't done it already, it is important to do this exercise on your own machine to make sure you understand how everything is put together.
     Basically, add `a` and `b` and make sure the results match what you expected from the broadcasting results.

+!!! todo "Problem 9: Set each array element equal to it's index"
+    Create a simple kernel that sets every element of an array equal to it's index (`idx = @index(Global)` in the previous example)

+!!! todo "Problem 10: Create a sine wave"
+    Create a simple kernel that creates a sine wave when plotting.
+    Then pass it back to the CPU and plot it with `plot(...)` from the `Plots` package.

+    Hint: You instead of setting each element of the array equal to it's index, set it to some value between 0 and 2*pi and then pass that in to a sin function.
+    In the end, it might look like this: `sin(idx / (2*pi))`.

+!!! todo "Problem 11: Add half of an array to another array"
+    Create two arrays and add the first half of one to the second half of the other.
+    This involves creating a custom `ndrange` that might be something like `length(a)/2` where `a` is one of your arrays.

 !!! note "Reviewer's Notice"
     Again, looking for more problems.